IMG_6828.jpeg

 Dan grew up in a small town north of Pittsburgh, PA.
 He went to college at Boston College, completed medical school at Georgetown University, and moved back to Boston to finish his residency and fellowship program in dermatology and Mohs surgery.

-Six years ago, Dan moved to Colorado with his beautiful wife, Maggie.
-Their adorable toddler, Aria, already loves going for bike rides in the trailer.
+Six years ago, Dan moved to Colorado with his wife, Maggie.
+Their toddler, Aria, already loves going for bike rides in the trailer.

 Specializing in skin cancer surgery, Dan deals with a large number of post-transplant patients who are at a higher risk for skin cancer.